 What is the two-tier system for remunerating excess reserve holdings?

-The two-tier system aims to support the bank-based transmission of monetary policy, while preserving the positive effect that negative rates can have on the accommodative stance of monetary policy, and towards the sustained convergence of inflation to the ECB’s aim.
+The Eurosystem introduced the two-tier system in September 2019, with the aim of supporting the bank-based transmission of monetary policy, while preserving the positive contribution of negative rates to the accommodative stance of monetary policy and to the continued sustained convergence of inflation to the ECB’s aim.

-The two-tier system applies as of the seventh maintenance period of 2019, starting on 30 October 2019.
+The two-tier system applied as of the seventh maintenance period of 2019, starting on 30 October 2019.

 Which institutions can benefit from the two-tier system?

 All credit institutions subject to minimum reserve requirements under Regulation ECB/2003/9 are eligible for the two-tier system.
 The minimum reserve requirements are mainly based on bank customers’ deposits.
 In this sense, the use of minimum reserve requirements for the calculation of the exemption allowance ensures that the two-tier system focuses on banks whose business models rely on deposit funding, which are typically the main lenders to the real economy in the euro area.